jkakar/octopress/source/_posts/2012-04-15-a-fluidinfo-concept-map.markdown

 ---

 It's been a long while since I posted.
 A lot has happened!
-A litte more than a year ago I left Canonical and joined [Fluidinfo](http://fluidinfo.com/).
+A litte more than a year ago I left [Canonical](http://canonical.com) and joined [Fluidinfo](http://fluidinfo.com/).
 Fluidinfo is a shared openly-writable metadata storage platform, often referred to as a social network for data.
-There's a lot to say about Fluidinfo, much of which is on the
+There's a lot to say about Fluidinfo, much of which is already discussed on the
 [Fluidinfo blog](http://blogs.fluidinfo.com/fluidinfo/), and I plan to write more about it in the future.
 When I first got involved with Fluidinfo I made a concept map to better understand the data model.